 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Think leafy greens like kale, spinach, and chard that thrive in frosty conditions, or root veggies like carrots, beets, and turnips, which sweeten as temperatures drop.
+Hardy greens like kale, spinach, and arugula thrive in frosty conditions, while root vegetables such as carrots, beets, and parsnips sweeten up as temperatures drop.

 Table Of Contents